Israel-Laguan/evo-crypter/README.md

 3. Make your changes.
 4. Write tests for your changes (if applicable).
 5. Ensure your code passes the linter: `./scripts/lint.sh`
+6. Ensure to run `find . -iname '*.h' -o -iname '*.cpp' | xargs clang-format -i` to ensure format is correct.
-6. Commit your changes with clear commit messages: `git commit -m "Add your commit message here"`
+7. Commit your changes with clear commit messages: `git commit -m "Add your commit message here"`
-7. Push your branch to your fork: `git push origin feature/your-feature`
+8. Push your branch to your fork: `git push origin feature/your-feature`
-8. Create a pull request to the `dev` branch of the main repository.
+9. Create a pull request to the `dev` branch of the main repository.

 Please see `docs/MUTATIONS.md` for instructions on adding new mutation functions.